DevUnnati/Linux/Ubuntu/Install-Ubuntu-WSL-2.md

-**Setup Linux Subsystem (Ubunutu WSL-2)  on Windows**__
+<h1> <b>Setup Linux Subsystem (Ubunutu WSL-2)  on Windows </b></h1>

 **_Step1_:**  **Check if Virtualization is enabled.**

 Go to Windows Task Manager, in the CPU tab check if “virtualization” is “enabled” or “disabled”.
 If “enabled”, proceed to next Step #2.

 If “disabled”, restart your machine, go to the BIOS, and enable virtualization.